bytecodealliance/component-docs/component-model/src/language-support/importing-and-reusing-components/rust.md

 ### Referencing the package to import

-Because the `docs:adder` package is in a different project, we must first tell `cargo` how to find it.
+Because the `docs:adder` package is in a different project, we must first tell `wkg` how to find it.
 To do this, we add a custom `wkg.toml` to our project:

 ```toml